volcano-sh/volcano/docs/design/job-api.md

 Some BigData framework (e.g. Spark) may have different requirements.
 Take Spark as example, the whole job will be restarted if 'driver' tasks failed and only restart the task if 'executor' tasks failed.
-As `RestartTask` is the default action of events, `RestartJob` is set for driver `spec.tasks.policies` as follow.
+As `RestartTask` is the default action of task events, `RestartJob` is set for driver `spec.tasks.policies` as follow.

 ```yaml
 apiVersion: batch.hpw.cloud/v1alpha1